In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Cut the zucchini in half lengthwise, then crosswise into ¼-inch-thick half-moons.

-- Peel the onion and cut it into enough ¼-inch-thick slices to measure 1 cup [2 cups].
+- Peel and cut the onion into enough ¼-inch-thick slices to measure 1 cup [2 cups].

 - Trim the root ends from the scallions; thinly slice the scallions, keeping the white and green parts separate.
 Set aside the white parts for the stir-fry and the green parts for garnish.

 In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the carrots, zucchini, onion, and white parts of the scallions, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 3 to 4 minutes.
 Transfer to a plate and cover to keep warm.
 Do not clean the pan.
 While the vegetables are cooking, prepare your protein.